raulpenate/PyPususa/info/README.md

 ### Intermediate representations (IR)
 - Is the data structure or code used internally by a compiler or virtual machine(VM) to represent source code.
-- In the middle, the code may be stored in some intermediate representation (or IR) that isn’t tightly tied to either the source or destination forms (hence “intermediate”).
+- In the middle, the code may be stored in some rned with the final architecture where the program will run. intermediate representation (or
+IR) that isn’t tightly tied to either the source or destination forms (hence “intermediate”).
 Instead, the IR acts as an interface between these two languages.
 - This lets you support multiple source languages and target platforms with less